 If you feel that a subgroup decision is making a serious mistake so severe that you feel you cannot live with the result, and/or you learn of significant new information not considered in the subgroup discussion that could reasonably change the view of the other participants:

-If it is a subgroup decision made during the week and that will be brought forward to plenary that week, you should proactively raise it during the week:< >
+As early as possible, make the EWG and LEWG chairs aware of your concern.
+If it is a subgroup decision made during the week and that will be brought forward to plenary that week, you should proactively raise it during the week:

 On the committee email lists: Ideally the issue should be raised on the relevant subgroup's email list immediately following the subgroup discussion to which the objection appertains, but in no case any later than the deadline of 5pm the evening before the closing plenary session (and posting much sooner than that is strongly encouraged, ideally right after the subgroup decision they feel is wrong, is strongly encouraged).